drbenmorgan/FalaiseArt/README_examples.md

 it's best to run the above in a "clean" shell with no custom settings for things like `PATH`, `LD_LIBRARY_PATH`, and the `CC/CXX/FC` variables.
 If there are any issues in the `setup` step, please raise an [Issue](https://github.com/drbenmorgan/FalaiseArt/issues) or drop @drbenmorgan a mail.

+If you are using the Docker image through Docker or Singularity, simply run the image and everything will be setup. _However_, you should use the `art-brew` executable instead of plain `art` in the container as this provides the needed environment wrapping to run outside CVMFS/UPS.
+All examples below can still be run, just put `art-brew` in place of `art`.

 After setting up `art` check that you can run the executable:

 ```console
 $ art --version